Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide (1).md

 Occasionally you might need to useasterisk(*) to add a footnote.
 Use asterisk to add information on a word or phrase, not a text.
 And don't use it if a parenthesis can do the job.

-Though it is not interchangeablewith admonitions, use it sparingly.See[Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp)for more information.
+Though it is not interchangeablewith admonitions, use it sparingly.See [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) for more information.

 ### Emphasis and Reference